Web Console Structure

 jahro team overview

-• Team Overview: Dashboard showing your recent projects and team members
+• View recent projects and team activity

 Projects